Digestive Issues? 9 Signs You Have Hypochlorhydria

-HCL is needed to kill harmful bacteria and parasites in your food, and it eliminates viruses in the stomach which protects your body from infection.
+HCL is needed to kill harmful bacteria and parasites found in food, and provides the high acidity needed to break down, digest, and absorb the proteins and minerals into your body.

 You know the saying, "you are what you eat"?
-Actually, it should be, "you are what you digest and absorb"!
+It should be, "you are what you digest and absorb!"

 Heartburn and indigestion